urmint/react-native-training-api/README.md

 2. Register a new user
 3. Login to get a JWT token
 4. Use the token in the Authorization header for protected routes

+### Troubleshooting

+#### MongoDB Connection Issues

+- **Error: "MongooseServerSelectionError"**: This means the application cannot connect to the MongoDB database.
+Make sure:
+  - You have an active internet connection
+  - You're using the correct connection string provided by your trainer or senior developer
+  - You've properly set up the connection string in your .env file
+  - Your network allows connections to MongoDB (some corporate networks may block it)

+- **Error: "Operation buffering timed out"**: This indicates a timeout when trying to connect to MongoDB.
+Check:
+  - Your internet connection stability
+  - The MongoDB server is running and accessible

 ## Learning Resources